 Most endowment funds have the following three components:

-1. Investment policy: Outlines types of investments allowed and investment manager restrictions in meeting return targets
+1. Investment policy: Details allowable investments and manager restrictions to meet return targets.

-2. Withdrawal policy: Establishes the amount an organization or institution is permitted to take out from the fund at each period or installment based on the needs of the organization and the amount in the fund.
+2. Withdrawal policy: Establishes the amount an organization or institution is permitted to withdraw from the fund at each period or installment based on the organization’s needs and the amount in the fund.

-1. Restricted endowments: The most common type of endowment, a restricted endowment has a principal that is held in perpetuity, while the fund’s investment earnings are granted per the donor’s recommendation, such as with a donor-advised fund.
+1. Restricted endowments: The most common type of endowment, a restricted endowment has a principal held in perpetuity.
+Earnings are granted based on the donor’s recommendation, such as with a donor-advised fund.

-2. Term endowments: The principal of the endowment can be granted, but only after a certain period of time or a certain event.
+2. Term endowments: The principal of the endowment can be granted after a certain period of time or event.

-3. Quasi-endowment: Also known as “board designated endowments”, quasi-endowment funds are funded by the nonprofit organization itself, and their principals may be used or granted at the discretion of the board.
+3. Quasi-endowment: Also known as “board-designated endowments”, quasi-endowment funds are funded by the nonprofit organization itself.
+The principal may be used or granted at the discretion of the nonprofit’s board.

 Penalties may apply if endowment terms are violated.